fgimian/fgimian.github.io/blog/content/post/installing-windows-10-on-a-mac-without-bootcamp.md

 Unplug everything from your Mac except your keyboard (if wired) and your bootable Windows USB stick (which we prepared earlier).

+If your Mac contains multiple physical drives, you will need to disconnect all disks except the one which you intend to install Windows on or you may encounter the following error:

+> Windows could not prepare the computer to boot into the next phase of installation.
+To install Windows, restart the installation.

 ## Booting From the USB Stick

 Ensure that the USB stick containing the Windows installer is inserted and